Deep-learning Assisted Detection and Quantification of (oo)cysts of Giardia and Cryptosporidium on Smartphone Microscopy Images: Abstract

 \section{Abstract}

 The consumption of microbial-contaminated food and water is responsible for the deaths of millions of people annually.
 Smartphone-based microscopy systems are portable, low-cost, and more accessible alternatives for the detection of \emph{Giardia} and \emph{Cryptosporidium} than traditional brightfield microscopes.
 However, the images from smartphone microscopes are noisier and require manual cyst identification by trained technicians, usually unavailable in resource-limited settings.
 Automatic detection of (oo)cysts using deep-learning-based object detection could offer a solution for this limitation.
-We evaluate the performance of three state-of-the-art object detectors to detect (oo)cysts of \emph{Giardia} and \emph{Cryptosporidium} on a custom dataset that includes both smartphone and brightfield microscopic images from vegetable samples.
-Faster RCNN, RetinaNet, and you only look once (YOLOv8s) deep-learning models were employed to explore their efficacy and limitations.
+We evaluate the performance of four state-of-the-art object detectors to detect (oo)cysts of \emph{Giardia} and \emph{Cryptosporidium} on a custom dataset that includes both smartphone and brightfield microscopic images from vegetable samples.
+Faster RCNN, RetinaNet, You Only Look Once (YOLOv8s), and Deformable Detection Transformer (Deformable DETR) deep-learning models were employed to explore their efficacy and limitations.
 Our results show that while the deep-learning models perform better with the brightfield microscopy image dataset than the smartphone microscopy image dataset, the smartphone microscopy predictions are still comparable to the prediction performance of non-experts.
+Also, we publicly release brightfield and smartphone microscopy datasets with the benchmark results for the detection of \emph{Giardia} and \emph{Cryptosporidium}, independently captured on reference (or standard lab setting) and vegetable samples.
+Our code and dataset are available at \url{https://zenodo.org/records/12587799} and \url{https://zenodo.org/records/7813183}, respectively.